-Carpenters provide a variety of services such as constructing, erecting, installing, and repairing structures and fixtures made from wood and other materials.
-Carpenters are involved in many different kinds of construction, from formwork on large scale construction jobs to residential house building and renovation.
-On the residential side of things, carpenters frame walls and partitions, put in floors, doors and windows, build stairs, construct and/or put together cabinets and furniture.
+Carpenters provide a range of services such as constructing, erecting, installing, and repairing structures and fixtures made from wood and other materials.
+Carpenters are involved in many different kinds of construction, from formwork on large scale construction jobs to commercial and residential office and house building, fitouts and renovation.
+On the commercial and residential side of things, carpenters frame walls and partitions, put in floors, doors and windows, build stairs, construct and/or put together cabinets and furniture.

 Recently we carried out a price survey with carpenters on our website.
 We asked them to let us know what a typical price per hour or per day would be and if they had any tips for the customer on having a good experience with the tradesman.
 Here are a sample of the replies we received below:-

 Tom from Kildare: 28 euros per hour for a carpenter, but everything depends on how long the job is..traveling etc. Ideas – selecting doors and architrave, Skirting should be moulded.
 Ironmongery – stainless steel – not brass.
 Timber finish is now very dated – paint all timbers.
 Laminate flooring very popular – again don’t use timber look – white oak is bright and looks more modern..

 Jonathan from Kerry: Realistic hourly rates in kerry at the moment are 32 – 36 euro ph.

 Dave from Wicklow: Approximately €30 an hr.
 Tip: Ask approximately how many hrs , as in max amount of hrs so there are no shocks. .

 Ciaran from Leitrim: Approx cost for carpenters we use are 180-200 per day 8hrs days.

 Ronan from Wexford: All depends on where the work is and how far you have to travel.
 I would be charging 38-40 and hour for carpentry work.

 Pat from Offaly: I would say 25 euro a hour would be ok some tradesmen could charge more, it depends on the demand.